ChoicescriptIDE/main/README.md

 ## Building
 To build:

+  1. Using NodeJS 6.2.2
-  1. Clone repo
+  2. Clone repo
-  2. npm install
+  3. npm install
-  3. grunt
+  4. grunt

 Optionally you can do "grunt" + build-with-mac, or, build-with-windows, or, build-with-nwjs (both).
 Otherwise the /build folder will contain the build and the /release folder will contain an nwjs .nw file.